 A content calendar helps you plan your blog posts ahead of time.
 This way, you can easily schedule them and ensure that you don’t miss any deadlines.

-You can use content planner tools like Hootsuite, Social Sprout or Canva to help you manage your content calendar.
+You can use content planner tools like Hootsuite, Social Sprout, or Buffer to help you manage your content calendar.
 These tools allow you to set reminders and send notifications when certain events happen.
 And also schedule blog posts on multiple social media channels in one place.

 If you’re serious about becoming a blogger, consider it a business.
 You’ll need to invest some money upfront to get things going.